The global sections of chiral de Rham complexes on compact Ricci-flat K\"ahler manifolds II: Introduction

 \section{Introduction}

 The chiral de Rham complex $\Omega^{\text{ch}}_X$ is a sheaf of vertex superalgebras that exists on any smooth manifold $X$ in either the algebraic, complex analytic or smooth settings.
-It was introduced by Malikov, Schechtman and Vaintrob in \cite{MSV}, and has attracted significant attention in both the physics and mathematics literature.
+It is bigraded by degree and conformal weight, and contains the ordinary de Rham sheaf as the weight zero component.
+The de Rham differential extends to a square-zero differential on the entire structure which preserves conformal weight and raises the degree by one.
+This sheaf was introduced by Malikov, Schechtman and Vaintrob in \cite{MSV}, and has attracted significant attention in both the physics and mathematics literature.
 The space of global sections $\Gamma(X, \Omega^{\text{ch}}_X)$ is always a vertex superalgebra, and it is known to have extra structure when $X$ is endowed with geometric structures.
 For example, if $X$ has a Riemannian metric, it has an $\cN=1$ superconformal structure, and when $X$ is K\"ahler or hyperk\"ahler this is enhanced to an $\cN=2$ structure and $\cN=4$ structure, respectively \cite{BHS}.
 In these cases, certain covariantly closed differential forms on $X$ also give rise to fields in $\Gamma(X, \Omega^{\text{ch}}_X)$.
 For example, when $X$ is Calabi-Yau it was shown in \cite{EHKZ} that $\Gamma(X, \Omega^{\text{ch}}_X)$ contains a subalgebra generated by $8$ fields that was introduced by Odake \cite{O}.